-Elliot Chan’s Story – The Green Cocktail Dress
+Elliot Chan: The Woman in the Green Cocktail Dress

 “When I count to ten, I want you to open your eyes.
-Tell me what you see.
-One.
-Two.
-Three.
-Four.
-Five.
-Six.
-Seven.
-Eight.
-Nine.
-Ten.
-Elliot, open your eyes.
-Tell me what you see.”
+Tell me what you see… Tell me what you see.”

 “It’s dark.
 Like nighttime.
 There’s a light to my left.
-The TV’s on.
+TV’s on.
 Everything’s grainy with blurred lines like the Zepruder film but I see the semblance of an American flag.
-I’m sitting low on the floor.
-I don’t like this.”
+I’m sitting low to the floor.
+Dude, I don’t like this.”

 “It’s okay, Elliot.
 It’s okay.
 Don’t be afraid.
 This is why we’re here.
 Confront this.
 You are not alone.”

-I was sitting back with my eyes closed but my mind open.
-Palms sweaty.
-Grip kept slipping off the armrest.
+I was sitting back with my eyes closed, mind open.
+Palms were sweaty.
 I didn’t want to see it but she was right.
 It would never end if I didn’t go through with it.

 “Tell me what you see,” she insisted.